Georacer/mavlink-inspector/README.md

 TBA

 ## Licence
-The `mavlink-inspector` software project, which is a MAVLink log parser and processor, uses the [GPLv3 license](http://choosealicense.com/licenses/gpl-3.0/).
+The `mavlink-inspector` software project, which is a UAV flight log parser and processor, uses the [GPLv3 license](http://choosealicense.com/licenses/gpl-3.0/).